Derrick Henry: Charitable work

 Each December, Henry and his family, along with volunteers from the Two All Foundation, host an annual holiday giveaway in Yulee, where they distribute hundreds of toys to the first 500 children who attend.
 In 2019, Henry surprised a few dozen families with a special Christmas gift by partnering with Pay Away the Layaway to pay off 50 layaways totaling $10,000 at Burlington in the 100 Oaks Shopping Mall.
 When Nashville firefighter Jeremy Taylor and his family lost their home and belongings in March 2021, Henry stepped in to offer support, donating $10,000 to help assist them.

 Henry also donated $20,000 to CORE Response in 2021 to support their relief efforts in Haiti following the devastating earthquake in August.
 In September 2021, Henry partnered with the Boys & Girls Club of Middle Tennessee to host a back-to-school event, another annual occurrence.
-Thanks to sponsors and Henry’s personal donations, they met the goal of providing 5,000 backpacks with school supplies, plus $50 gift cards for 25 children in need.
+Thanks to sponsors and Henry's personal donations, they met the goal of providing 5,000 backpacks with school supplies, plus $50 gift cards for 25 children in need.
 Henry also took these 25 kids on a shopping trip, giving them $100 gift cards and sharing his own Boys & Girls Club journey.
 Henry hosted similar events in 2018 and 2019, including a shopping event for Metro Nashville Public School teachers.

 In September 2023, Henry purchased Nike shoes for 60 children from the Boys and Girls Club, which were delivered earlier that month.
 In addition, Henry provided backpacks and school supplies for 150 students in Metro Nashville.
 He also supported 39 first-year teachers in the area by donating essential classroom supplies.

 In June 2024, Henry hosted his first carnival in his hometown of Yulee.
 Around 200 kids from the First Coast received bikes and backpacks filled with school supplies.
 Not only did kids enjoy a summer day of fun activities at a free carnival, some even had the chance to get their items autographed.
 Not long after, he held a back-to-school event at Curtis Bay Elementary, providing 200 students with backpacks and essential supplies.
 Eager to do more, the Baltimore Ravens running back followed up with the school to ask if they needed anything else.
 When they requested winter coats, Henry quickly stepped up, ensuring all 465 students were equipped for the colder months.
 Later the same year, he donated $1,500 to The Famous Fund.

+In June 2026, Henry awarded a scholarship to a student from his hometown of Yulee through his Two All Foundation.